If you’re children are into muscles and super heroes and you find it challenging to get them to eat asparagus, consider sharing this:

 This Grilled Asparagus Marinade reminds me of our Best Sautéed Chinese Spinach.
 Similar flavors that taste absolutely wonderful.

 When marinating asparagus, it’s important to remember: Do not soak it for more than an hour.
 The longer it sits, the soggier it will be and the results will be less than satisfactory.

-I remember my grandmother telling me that soaking asparagus in water will ruin it.
-That’s one lesson I will never forget.
+I remember my grandmother telling me that soaking asparagus will ruin it too.